What is Addiction – Exploring Signs, Causes and Strategies for Effective Management

 The ongoing counseling, support groups, and relapse relapse prevention planning assist individuals in maintaining their sobriety in the long run.

-What is Addiction?
+What is an Addiction?
 Prognosis and Key Takeaways

 Addiction is not a one-size-fits-all condition and prognosis varies depending on the substance, individual and access to treatment.
 While overcoming addiction requires significant effort, asking for help it’s not a sign of weakness, but one of strength.